 If you are a proxy and voting on behalf of someone else, you will also receive instructions about how and where to vote.
 You will have to vote at the polling station of the person you are a proxy for.

-You can only be a proxy for close relatives and up to two other people.
+You can only be a proxy for up to two resident voters and two overseas voters.

 Permanent proxy vote